pombase/runoak_on_pombase/readme.md

 ## Running the enrichment

 To run the enrichments, see `example_enrichment.sh`.
 Full documentation on how to run the enrichment can be found [here](https://incatools.github.io/ontology-access-kit/cli.html#runoak-enrichment).

+* **Taxon constrains**: there is no need to run taxon constrains, as terms with less than two annotations from the GO ontology are excluded from the analysis.
+There are some edge cases, discussed in [this issue](https://github.com/INCATools/ontology-access-kit/issues/556).